Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Abstract

 \section{Abstract}

-Deciphering the oracle bone script plays a significant role in Chinese archaeology and philology.
-However, it is significantly challenging due to the scarcity of oracle character images.
-To overcome this issue, we propose Diff-Oracle, based on diffusion models (DMs), to generate sufficient controllable oracle characters.
-In contrast to most DMs that rely on text prompts, we incorporate a style encoder to control style information during the generation process.
-This encoder extracts style prompts from existing oracle character images, where style details are converted from a CLIP model into a text embedding format.
-Inspired by ControlNet, we introduce a content encoder to capture desired content information from content images, ensuring the fidelity of character glyphs.
-To train Diff-Oracle effectively, we propose to obtain pixel-level paired oracle character images (i.e., style and content images) by a pre-trained image-to-image translation model.
-Extensive qualitative and quantitative experiments conducted on two benchmark datasets, Oracle-241 and OBC306, demonstrate that our Diff-Oracle outperforms existing generative methods in terms of image generation, further enhancing recognition accuracy.
-Source codes will be available.
+Deciphering oracle bone scripts plays an important role in Chinese archaeology and philology.
+However, a significant challenge remains due to the scarcity of oracle character images.
+To overcome this issue, we propose Diff-Oracle, a novel approach based on diffusion models to generate a diverse range of controllable oracle characters.
+Unlike traditional diffusion models that operate primarily on text prompts, Diff-Oracle incorporates a style encoder that utilizes style reference images to control the generation style.
+This encoder extracts style prompts from existing oracle character images, where style details are converted into a text embedding format via a pretrained language-vision model.
+On the other hand, a content encoder is integrated within Diff-Oracle to capture specific content details from content reference images, ensuring that the generated characters accurately represent the intended glyphs.
+To effectively train Diff-Oracle, we pre-generate pixel-level paired oracle character images (i.e., style and content images) by an image-to-image translation model.
+Extensive qualitative and quantitative experiments are conducted on datasets Oracle-241 and OBC306.
+While significantly surpassing present generative methods in terms of image generation, Diff-Oracle substantially benefits downstream oracle character recognition, outperforming all existing SOTAs by a large margin.
+In particular, on the challenging OBC306 dataset, Diff-Oracle leads to an accuracy gain of 7.70\% in the zero-shot setting and is able to recognize unseen oracle character images with the accuracy of 84.62\%, achieving a new benchmark for deciphering oracle bone scripts.

+\begin{IEEEImpStatement} The oracle bone script is the earliest known mature writing system in China.
+The study of this script not only deepens the understanding of ancient Chinese history and culture but also plays a crucial role in uncovering the development patterns of human civilization.
+However, deciphering oracle characters is challenging due to the scarcity of available data.
+To overcome this issue, we propose Diff-Oracle, a novel generative framework based on diffusion models designed for generating controllable oracle character images.
+In terms of character generation, our Diff-Oracle outperforms existing generative methods.
+Moreover, with the supplementation of images generated by Diff-Oracle and the adoption of a mixup strategy, the recognition accuracy of Oracle characters is significantly improved to a new state-of-the-art benchmark.
+Our work advances artificial intelligence and machine learning applications while providing invaluable tools for historians and linguists studying ancient civilizations. \end{IEEEImpStatement}